-The parent of an absent student should call the school BY 9:00 AM on the day of the absence.
+The parent / guardian of an absent student should call the school BY 9:00 AM on the day of the absence.
 Each grade level has its own attendance line:

-9th grade: 314-415-7908 10th grade: 314-415-7980 11th grade: 314-415-7904 12th grade: 314-415-7906
+9th grade: 314-415-7908 10th grade: 314-415-7906 11th grade: 314-415-7904 12th grade: 314-415-7910

-Students who arrive late or leave early because of appointments should have their parent call with permission in advance.
-Any time a student arrives late, he/she MUST sign in at their grade level office.
+Students who arrive late or leave early because of appointments should have their parent / guardian call in advance to provide permission.
+Any time a student arrives late, the student MUST sign in at their grade level office.
 They will be issued an "admit slip" for the student to show the teacher upon entering/returning to class.
 Teachers will not accept written notes from parents.
 Athletes need to notify the athletic office prior to the absence.